K-12 Funding - General

 Definition - "School year:" the period from July 1 to June 30.

 Public school funding is allocated using a largely student-based funding system, with the majority of funding allocated on a per FTE basis.
-Supplemental grants are provided to Boards of Education to address the variable costs associated with declining enrolment, special needs, English Language Learning, Aboriginal Education, educator salaries, transportation, and unique geographic factors.
+Supplemental grants are provided to Boards of Education to address the variable costs associated with declining enrolment, special needs, English Language Learning, Indigenous Education, educator salaries, transportation, and unique geographic factors.

 This policy describes the way all students are funded under this system.
-More details regarding the additional funds provided for students can be found through the following links: Special Needs Funding, English Language Learning (ELL) Funding, Aboriginal Education Funding, Adult Funding, Distributed Learning Funding.
+More details regarding the additional funds provided for students can be found through the following links: Special Needs Funding, English Language Learning (ELL) Funding, Indigenous Education Funding, Adult Funding, Distributed Learning Funding.
 Information regarding the supplemental grants can be found in the Operating Grants Manual.

 Students under the age of 16 must attend school but have the option of enrolling in public schools, independent schools, Distributed Learning or registering as a home-schooled learner.